 ARTICLE STYLE INFORMATION: Adherence to the following guidelines assists considerably in the editing of APC.
 Articles should be in a style readily accessible to the diverse readership.
 Please explain any technical terms that are of restricted usage, in text, at their first use.
 Articles are one to three pages (usually a maximum of 1200 words, including references and tables).
 Please note tables are limited to space available and you will be contacted if your requirements exceed this limit.
 ELECTRONIC FILE FORMAT / TEMPLATE DOWNLOAD • Please submit articles as electronic files in MS Word or in rich text format (rtf).
-Send articles, images and logos to the editor (editor@anpc.asn.au).
+Send articles, images and logos to the editor ( editor@anpc.asn.au ).
 If you have any problems please contact the ANPC office (anpc@anpc.asn.au).
 The article template can be downloaded from our site - Article Template : http://anpc.asn.au/apc .

-FERENCES: Please keep referencing to a minimum (usually no more than five references ).
-Restrict to ess sential/key references.
-Reg gistered Trademark applied when required. ® TM All i items in the reference list must be readily available.

-Do not give the part number with the journal volume number unless parts are separately paginated cept in Research roundup).
-Spe ell out journal title in full.
-SPE ELLING AND GRAMMAR: • Use Australian English, so 'colour' not 'color', and use 's' not 'z' in words such as 'organisation', 'recognise' etc. (unless, for example, in titles of already published documents in reference list).
-Spell out all numbers less than 10.
-For example, "three" rather than "3", unless it is followed by a unit, for example, 3 km.
-Formal species listing status should be capitalised (e.g., Critically Endangered, Endangered or • Torridi species libring status sriodia be capitalised (c.g., orthodily Eriddingered, Eriddingered or • Vulnerable) and relevant jurisdiction or government act (e.g., IUCN Red List, NSW Biodiversity • Vulnerable) and relevant jurisdiction or government act (e.g., IUCN Red List, NSW Biodiversity • Spell out all numbers less than 10.
-For example, "three" rather than "3", unless it is followed by a unit, for example, 3 km.

-should be capitalised when they form part of a specific region or proper noun.
+, , REFERENCES: Please keep refe essential/key refe erencing to a minimum (usually no more than five references ).
+Restrict to erences.
+Registered Trade emark applied when required. ® TM All items in the re eference list must be readily available.
+Do not give the p part number with the journal volume number unless parts are separately paginated arch roundup).
+Spell out journal title in full.
+SPELLING AND GRAMMAR: 'recognise' eSpell out all unit, for exar an English, so 'colour' not 'color', and use 's' not 'z' in words such as 'organisation', tc. (unless, for example, in titles of already published documents in reference list). numbers less than 10.
+For example, "three" rather than "3", unless it is followed by a mple, 3 km.
+When reporting numbers 1,000 and up, please use a thousands e., place a comma between each group of three digits).
+Formal spec Vulnerable) a ies listing status should be capitalised (e.g., Critically Endangered, Endangered or and relevant jurisdiction or government act (e.g., IUCN Red List, NSW Biodiversity of Act) given at first mention.
+Seasons sho not be capita should be ca such as 'nati build not be capitalised (e.g., summer, autumn).
+North, east, south and west should alised when they are used to indicate a direction or general location; however, they apitalised when they form part of a specific region or proper noun.
+Similarly, words onal park' and 'state forest' should be capitalised when referring to specific national e forests, and not when writing about national parks and state forests in general.